keegoid/linux-deploy-scripts/README.md

 After much tribulation with [Markdown][md] editors and various workflows, I've found what I think is a great way to create/maintain my [Markdown][md] docs.

 For blog posts or any long-form writing, [Draft][draftin] is wonderful, especially the `F11` mode.
-It mostly works with [GitHub Flavored Markdown][gfm] except for strikethrough and alignment of table columns.
+It mostly works with [GitHub flavored Markdown][gfm] except for strikethrough and alignment of table columns.
 I then *Export* my document to the appropriate [git][git] repository in [Dropbox][db] (which then syncs with my various devices).
 Finally, I commit the new document with [git][git] and push it to the remote repository (which then gets automatically built and deployed on [BitBalloon][bb]).